CleverRaven/Cataclysm-DDA/pages/design_doc.md

 *    May have one NPC follower, but they are not yet very loyal.
 *    At this stage of the game, they should be very common, and pose a huge threat if hostile.
 *    During this phase, factions begin to form as it becomes clear that the world has basically ended.
-*    Find rumours of nearby factions (eg. graffiti, radio signals, other survivors, computer in evac shelter)
+*    Find rumors of nearby factions (e.g. graffiti, radio signals, other survivors, computer in evac shelter)

 **Travel/Range**: